 The regulation, confirming that information will need to be stored digitally, includes specifications regarding the sharing and accessing of information.
 This provides all the relevant people throughout the design and construction with ease of access, and also creates an audit trail of information being updated, thus ensuring that the ‘Golden Thread’ of information is maintained.

-Stay tuned for part two: Building a Safer Future – Through the Gateways
+Read part two: Building a Safer Future – Through the Gateways